Platelet Count Test

 A result that is lower than your reference range means that you have too few platelets in your blood.
 This may mean that you have:

-A condition in which the spleen breaks down platelets faster than normal (hypersplenism).
+Hypersplenism.
+This is when the spleen breaks down platelets faster than it should.

-A disease that causes long-term inflammation and pain in many parts of the body (systemic lupus erythematosus, SLE).
+Systemic lupus erythematosus (SLE).
+This can cause long-term inflammation and pain in many parts of the body.

 Infection.